pchemguy/spec-kit/templates/capabilities/capabilities.md

 ##### Classification Rules

-A Supporting Functional Capability MUST NOT be classified as a NFFF Aspect solely because it has a user-visible interface or interaction surface.
+A Supporting Functional Capability MUST NOT be classified as a NFFF Capability solely because it has a user-visible interface or interaction surface.

 The LLM MUST classify based on capability semantics, not surface form:

 * **Supporting Functional Capability** — the capability's primary purpose is to operate on, validate, control, recover, interpret, or transform system data, execution, or conceptual core state, even if it has a user-visible interface.
-* **NFFF Aspect** — the capability's primary purpose is to define how the user accesses, interacts with, or experiences the system, and it does not operate on core-state semantics.
+* **NFFF Capability** — the capability's primary purpose is to define how the user accesses, interacts with, or experiences the system, and it does not operate on core-state semantics.

 When both appear present, the LLM MUST classify based on the dominant semantic role.